 Something interesting about Jasmine tea and Two Leaves and a Bud: Our CEO, Richard Rosenfeld, says he wasn't fond of Jasmine when he encountered it in the past.
 He says it's because the tea he kept coming across was heavily flavored with Jasmine, rather than scented with the fragrance of Jasmine.

 Here's the difference, in a nutshell: some Jasmine tea is simply tea leaves that have been harvested, prepared as green tea, and then flavor is added.
-Higher quality Jasmine tea is harvested in April and May, and when June arrives, the tea is spread out for five nights and the Jasmine flowers that bloom that month are laid on top of the tea.
+Higher quality Jasmine tea is harvested in April and May, and when June arrives, the Jasmine flowers that bloom that month are laid on top of the tea.
 Tea absorbs odors very easily, and so during the cool nights, the premium green tea is basking in the floral scent, building up a nuanced taste profile.

 Specifically, that means a top note of flowers, a middle note of complex green tea, and a finish that's a little astringent, like a good green tea should have.